-You might get urinary problems if the cancer has spread to areas around the prostate, urethra and bladder.
-These might include:
+You might get urinary problems if the cancer is pressing on your urethra or has spread to areas around the prostate, such as the urethra and bladder.

 - problems emptying your bladder

 - leaking urine (incontinence)

 - kidney problems.

 Some treatments for prostate cancer, such as surgery or radiotherapy, can also cause urinary problems.
 Read more about managing these problems.

 Urinary problems can also be caused by an infection or an enlarged prostate.
 If you have urinary problems, speak to your doctor or nurse.
 There are lots of things that can help.

 If the cancer is pressing on your urethra or the opening of your bladder, you may find it difficult to empty your bladder fully.
 This is called urine retention.
 There are several things that can help, including the following.

 - Drugs called alpha-blockers.
 These relax the muscles around the opening of the bladder, making it easier to urinate.